twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt05-20-watching-and-observing%zh.rst

 The dhamma is for watching and observing.
 This is a practical dhamma.
 Sāriputta said that if we saw this and dukkha would end.
 It’s not according with your view and disappears there.

 The person with watching and observing will see it.
 Whatever is arising and following after with knowing is watching.
 I am explaining to you clearly because I am worrying about your mistaken idea in the letters.
-My worry is you are taking the watching with the five path factors (5 maggan) and anicca appears after.
+My worry is you are taking the watching with the five path factors (five maggan) and anicca appears after.
 The reality is anicca appears first and ñāṇa follows behind or after.

-For an example, gaccamiti paccanati—if going just knowing it as going; in this phrase, going is before and knowing is after.
+For an example, gaccamitova gaccamiti paccanati—if going just knowing it as going; in this phrase, going is before and knowing is after.
 What the preceding dhamma shows you and know it behind with the watching.
 Persistent with mindfulness and observe with paññā (viriya, sati, paññā/the same as samādhi and paññā).

 The first point may be difficult to catch.
 If you can catch up with one of them and become easier.
 What the Buddha taught and the khandha shows you are in accordingly and becomes right view.
 It is not alone but together with the other four factors.
 This is vipassanā knowledge.
 The khandha is always telling you.
 But the difficulty is we don’t listen to it.